 Market what you have

-Things have changed, and they’ve changed quickly.
+Things are changing quickly and all of these changes can confuse customers.
 Send your customers an email (and use whatever social media you use most) to let them know what you’re still serving and when or if there are other ways they can support your business and employees.

 If you’re closed until further notice